-Guidance - Leases AASB 16.9 Recognition of lease contract At inception, agencies assess whether a contract is, or contains, a lease.
+( + ) Guidance - Leases Recognition of lease contract AASB 16.9 At inception, an agency should assess whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-TI 916(7) When a lease contract contains a lease component and non-lease component, and if the non-lease component is material, agencies account for the amount of the non-lease component separately, where practicable from the lease amount by applying other applicable Standards.
-Immaterial non-lease component(s) may be included in the lease amount and accounted for as a single lease.
-Reassessment of lease liability AASB 16.40-43 Agencies are required to remeasure a lease liability where there has been a change in lease payments, change in the lease term or a change in the assessment of an option to purchase the underlying asset.
-These remeasurements are referred to as lease reassessments and the revised lease payments are discounted using a revised discount rate.
+AASB 16.12, 15 When a lease contract contains a lease component and non-lease component, and if the non-lease TI 916(7) component is material, agencies account for the amount of the non-lease component separately, where practicable from the lease amount by applying other applicable Standards.
+Immaterial non-lease component(s) may be included in the lease amount, and accounted for as a single lease, by the agency Reassessment of lease liability AASB 16.40-43 Agencies are required to remeasure a lease liability where there has been a change in lease payments change in the lease term or a change in the assessment of an option to purchase the underlying asset These remeasurements are referred to as lease reassessments and the revised lease payments are discounted using a revised discount rate.
 In some situations, change in lease payments will require the use of an unchanged discount rate.
 Lease modifications AASB 16.44-46 Agencies may also encounter lease modifications.
-Lease modifications will either be accounted for as a separate lease or as part of the existing lease.
-A separate lease is distinguished where the scope of the lease is increased by adding the right to use one or more underlying assets, and the consideration for a lease increases by an amount commensurate with the stand-alone price of the increase in scope.
-Additional disclosures AASB 16.59 Additional qualitative and quantitative information about a lessee's leasing activities is required to meet the disclosure objective of the Standard.
-This additional information may include, but is not limited to, information that helps users of the financial statements to assess: the nature of the lessee's leasing activities; future cash outflows to which the lessee is potentially exposed that are not reflected in the measurement of lease liabilities: (a) variable lease payments; (b) extension options and termination options; (c) residual value guarantee; (d) leases not yet commenced to which the lessee is committed; (e) restrictions or covenants imposed by leases; and (f) sale and leaseback transactions.
+Lease modifications will either be accounted for a separate lease or as part of the existing lease.
+A separate lease is distinguished where the scope of the lease is increased by adding the right to use one or more underlying assets, and the consideration for a lease increase by an amount commensurate with the stand-alone price of the increase in scope